sap-tutorials/Tutorials/tutorials/abap-env-create-table-type/abap-env-create-table-type.md

 ![Image depicting step2-define-type](step2-define-type.png)

-> In the ABAP Environment, you can only work with whitelisted objects.
+Note that, in the ABAP Environment, you can only work with whitelisted objects.
 The majority of tables you might expect, such as `SFLIGHT` are not whitelisted.
 For a complete list of whitelisted objects, see the folder **Released Objects**.
 To sort objects by object type, not package, use a Duplicate Tree:

 ![Image depicting step2b-released-objects](step2b-released-objects.png)